n8henrie/fauxmo/README.md

         - `entity_id`: Hass identifier used in API, one easy way to find is to curl and grep the REST API, eg `curl http://IP_ADDRESS/api/bootstrap
           | grep entity_id`

+## Security considerations

+Because Fauxmo v0.4.0+ loads any user plugin specified in their config, it will run untested and potentially unsafe code.
+If an intruder were to have write access to your `config.json`, they could cause you all kinds of trouble.
+Then again, if they already have write access to your computer, you probably have bigger problems.
+Consider making your config.json `0600` for your user, or perhaps `0644 root:YourFauxmoUser`.
+Use Fauxmo at your own risk, with or without user plugins.

 ## Troubleshooting / FAQ